ziriuz84/useful-links/README.md

 # useful-links

-Just some useful links I find in the web
+This repository is just a collection of useful or interesting links I found on the web